Rafael Devers Player Props: Red Sox vs. Mets

 Rafael Devers At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 80th, his on-base percentage ranks 85th, and he is 13th in the league in slugging.
+- Among the qualifying hitters, he ranks 73rd in batting average, while his on-base percentage ranks 81st and he is 14th in slugging.

-- In 47.3% of his games this year, Devers has had at least one RBI.
-He's picked up more than one in 19.8% and driven in three or more of his team's runs in seven contests.
+- In 43 games this season (46.2%), Devers has picked up an RBI, and in 18 of those games (19.4%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.